ElemeFE/element-react/site/docs/en-US/dropdown.md

 Use the button to trigger the dropdown list.

-:::demo Use `split-button` to split the triggering element into a button group with the left button being a normal button and right one the actual triggering target.
+:::demo Use `splitButton` to split the triggering element into a button group with the left button being a normal button and right one the actual triggering target.
 If you wanna insert a separator line between item three and item four, just add a class `divider` to item four.
 ```js
 render() {
   return (